Perl regexp oneliners and UTF-8

 A simple regexp would match the valid characters for a length between

-.
+2 and 63 followed by .no.
 However, I wanted only and all

 “domains under .no” as counted by Norid in their